zmlka/undisciplinary/fonts.md

 1. **Linotype Gianotten** – This used to be Bodoni, but now I have switched over to primarily using a [Bodoni derivative](http://www.linotype.com/1046/linotypegianotten-family.html).
 2. **Adobe Garamond** – Looks very good on bad paper.
-5. **Linoype Univers** – Not really a universal font as the name would suggest, but a font that is elegantly geometric.
+5. **Linoype Univers** – Not really a universal font as the name would suggest.
 2. **Permian** - [link](http://permian.design.ru/).
 Designed for the city of
    Perm by Ilya Ruderman.